ubsuny/transfer-matrix-method-final20/README.md

-# Transfer Matrix method for calculating dielectring coatings
+# The Transfer Matrix Method in Linear Dielectrics

 Your Writeup goes here